Configure HTTPS on an Azure Front Door (classic) custom domain

 Note

-If your key vault is protected with network access restrictions, make sure to allow trusted Microsoft services to access your key vault.
+If your key vault has network access restrictions, allow trusted Microsoft services to access your key vault.

 Select the certificate for Azure Front Door to deploy